SmruthiRajmohan/Travel-Process-Management/README.md

 When the reader has completed this code pattern, they will understand how to:

-* Learn about Decision Tree Classification Model in Scikit-learn.
+* Use Decision Tree Classification Model in Scikit-learn.
-* Decoding a built Decision Tree for traversal.
+* Decode a built Decision Tree for traversal.
 * Work with Pandas to preprocess, clean and deal with nans.
 * Create and run a Jupyter notebook in Watson Studio.
 * Use Object Storage to access data and configuration files.